 Is there anything better than walking through the front gate of Disney World, strolling through the town square, heading up Main Street and then seeing the stunning Cinderella Castle right in front of you?

-There are some pretty cool facts about it you may not have known.
+There are some pretty cool facts about this beautiful castle you may not have known.
 Here are a few!

-The Castle is tall, but….
-The castle is 189 feet tall which is 100 feet taller than the Sleeping Beauty castle at Disneyland.
+The Cinderella Castle is tall, but it isn’t as tall as you think it is.
+The height is an illusion!
+Cinderella’s castle is 189 feet tall which is 100 feet taller than the Sleeping Beauty castle at Disneyland.

-2. There’s a hotel room inside
+2. There’s a hotel room inside the castle

 There’s an ultra-exclusive suite inside the castle that overlooks the Magic Kingdom.
-It was originally going to be used for Walt Disney and his family, but after Walt died it sat dormant until it was opened in 2005 for overnight stay.
+It was originally going to be used for Walt Disney and his family, but after Walt died it sat dormant until it was opened in 2005 for overnight stays.

 3. How much does it cost to stay at Cinderella’s Castle?

 Surprise surprise, nothing!
 Most of the people who are lucky enough to stay overnight in the suite have won a contest or are a special guest of Disney.
-They say money can’t buy happiness and I guess it can’t buy a night stay at the castle either.
+Only a very lucky few have had the chance to stay inside the Cinderella Castle Suite.

-4. The moat
+4. The Moat

-The moat around the castle has 3.37 million gallons of water in it.
+Although the drawbridge doesn’t work, the moat around the castle has 3.37 million gallons of water in it.
 That’s a lot of water!

-5. You can eat in the castle
+5. You Can Eat in the Castle